ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/eyes.md

 # Eyelids
+If you didn't add the facePro python file, add it now (facePro_v18.py at the time of this writing).
 ## Basic Ctrls
 The function *baseLidCtrls()* just creates those three arrow ctrls.
 Those are being used for all setup, no matter if simple lid joints, blendShapes or splines.